utkarsh006/Eazy-Android/Styles_and_Themes_in_Android.md

 # Styles and Themes in Android

-Styles and themes on Android allow you to separate the details of your app design from the UI structure and behavior, similar to stylesheets in web design.
+Styles and themes on Android allow you to separate the details of your app design from the UI structure and behavior, similar to (css) stylesheets in web design.
 A style is defined in an XML resource that is separate from the XML that specifies the layout.
-This XML file resides under res/values/ directory of your project and will have <resources> as the root node which is mandatory for the style file.
 The name of the XML file is arbitrary, but it must use the .xml extension.

-  Where as theme is a collection of attributes that's applied to an entire app, activity, or view hierarchy—not just an individual view.
+  Where as themes is a collection of attributes that's applied to an entire app, activity, or view hierarchy—not just an individual view.
 When you apply a theme, every view in the app or activity applies each of the theme's attributes that it supports.
 Themes can also apply styles to non-view elements, such as the status bar and window background.

- Create and apply a style
+## Create and apply a style
 To create a new style or theme, open your project's res/values/styles.xml file.
 For each style you want to create, follow these steps:

-Add a <style> element with a name that uniquely identifies the style.
+* Add a <style> element with a name that uniquely identifies the style.
-Add an <item> element for each style attribute you want to define.
+* Add an <item> element for each style attribute you want to define.
-The name in each item specifies an attribute you would otherwise use as an XML attribute in your layout.
+* The name in each item specifies an attribute you would otherwise use as an XML attribute in your layout.
 The value in the <item> element is the value for that attribute.

 For example, if you define the following style: